kermitt2/grobid/doc/Principles.md

 We develop a tool to process the full scholar literature corpus (several ten million PDF documents), but also to allow interactive usage, e.g. processing the header of a PDF article in sub-second.
 It's why the default configuration of GROBID is still set to CRF to maintain the ability to process PDF quickly, with commodity hardware, with low memory usage to ensure good parallelization and scalability capacities.

 However, if the priority is accuracy, we also make possible custom settings to maximize the accuracy with deep learning models.
-Using some deep learning models will improve results by a few additional F1-score points (nothing extraordinary to be honest), but at the price of a slower runtime (2 to 5 times slower), the price of a GPU and more limited parallelization.
+Using some deep learning models will improve results by a few additional F1-score points (significant for bibliographical extraction and parsing for instance), but at the price of a possible slower runtime (but limited if a GPU is available), the price of a GPU and more limited parallelization.

 ## References